nolanlawson/fuite/README.md

 ### `iteration` function

-The `iteration` function takes a Puppeteer [page][] and _iteration data_ as input and returns undefined.
+The `iteration` function takes a Puppeteer [Page][] and _iteration data_ as input and returns undefined.
 It runs for each iteration of the memory leak test.
 The _iteration data_ is a plain object and comes from the `createTests` function, so by default it is just an empty object: `{}`.

 Inside of an `iteration`, you want to run the core test logic that you want to test for leaks.
 The idea is that, at the beginning of the iteration and at the end, the memory _should_ be the same.
 So an iteration might do things like: